CleverTap/terraform-provider-expensify/README.md

 This Terraform provider enables create, read, update, delete, and import operations for Expensify policy users.
-It also enables create, read and import operations for Policy.
+It also enables create, read, and import operations for Policy.

 ## Requirements